June 18th is Recess At Work Day!!

 So whether you’re a big business or a small business; an entrepreneur or a student…….get out there today.
 For all you educators, do your part to tackle the Youth Obesity Epidemic plaguing our planet.
 Here is an opportunity for you and the students to become a bit more active and healthy.

 - Organize a fun communications activity.
-We all know that communication in business could always improve
+You can find free ones all over the internet.
+We all know that communication in business could always improve.

 - Engage in a creativity exercise to launch that next product or service